-Our regular Sunday PM Youth Service is made up of 4 main activities each night.
+Our regular Sunday PM Youth Service is made up of the following activities each time.

 6.1 GAME

 We play and facilitate a game or activity to build relationship and provide an atmosphere that is fun, inclusive and easy-going.